thethales/TIL/src/notes/Coursera/Grease Monkey.md

 # Increase the Mini Player Size in Cousera using Tamper/Grease Monkey

-# This script may or may not work depending on changes made by coursera in their CSS and HTML site structure
+Increase the Mini Player Size in Cousera using Tamper/Grease Monkey.
+This script may or may not work depending on changes made by coursera in their CSS and HTML site structure
-# Should be Working up to 2020/03
+Should be Working up to 2020/03
-# #GreaseMonkey
+GreaseMonkey

 ```Javascript
 // ==UserScript==
 // @name         Coursera Plus